 The following graphic shows a Cycling Preset function setup where a two stage setup performs exposures of different length and additionally provides an output pulse at the start of each exposure.
 As an example, by using both output lines, this setup can trigger two separate light strobes of different wavelengths.
 This dual exposure sequence example is controlled by a single external trigger.

-Feature Settings for this Example
+Example Feature Settings

 Below are listed key features for this setup.
-Other Nano-5G features will be as required by the user.
+Other Nano-10G features will be as required by the user.

-• I/O Controls:
+I/O Controls